automata-network/multiprover-avs-operator-setup/prover/README.md

 ```
 ./geth --datadir /data/mainnet --http --http.api eth,web3,net,scroll -gcmode=archive --scroll --l1.endpoint ${ETH_ENDPOINT}
 ```

-You can replace `/data/mainnet` with the directory that you intend to put the blockchain data in.
+- You can replace `/data/mainnet` with the directory that you intend to put the blockchain data in.
+We recommend using a filesystem that supports snapshots in case of data corruption.
+- As a default, you can use https://ethereum-rpc.publicnode.com as the ETH_ENDPOINT.

 **Setting l2 config in prover.json**
 - If running the Scroll Archive node on the same host as the prover, set l2 to http://172.17.0.1:18545